Are You a Victim of Wrongful Termination?

 FAQs

+Is wrongful termination the same thing as being fired unfairly?
 In short, no. Wrongful termination has to violate a law, contract or discriminate against a protected class.
 Losing your job for reasons due to things like bullying, favoritism or personality clashes are unfair but not illegal.

+How does the attorney get paid?
 The attorneys at Siri & Glimstad work on these cases on a contingency fee basis, which means that they get paid out of a settlement only if they win money for you.

 What makes a solid case in the event of being fired due to discrimination?